KrstlSkll69/Vencord-AnimalNoisePlugins/README.md

 ## Contribute
-Fork and open a pr to add a plugin for making anime noises
+Fork and open a pr to add a plugin for making animal noises